Indian white-eye: Description

-This bird is small (about 8–9 cm long) with yellowish olive upper parts, a white eye ring, yellow throat and, a vent.
-The belly is whitish grey but may have yellow in some subspecies.
+This bird is small (about 8–9 cm long) with yellowish olive upper parts, a white eye ring, a yellow throat, and a vent.
+The belly is whitish-grey, but may be yellow in some subspecies.
 The sexes look similar.
-The species is widespread and is part of a superspecies complex that includes Zosterops japonicus, Zosterops meyeni and possibly others.
-The taxonomy of the group is still unclear with some island populations being distinctive while some subspecies are not well supported.
-The population from Flores, Indonesia for instance is found closer to the pale white-eye.
+The species is widespread and belongs to a superspecies complex that includes Zosterops japonicus, Zosterops meyeni, and possibly others.
+The group's taxonomy is still unclear, with some island populations distinctive while others lack strong support.
+The population from Flores, Indonesia, for instance, is found closer to the pale white-eye.
 The family itself is now questioned since they are nested along with the Stachyris babblers.

-About eleven subspecies are well recognised, these include the nominate form (type locality Bengal, India) which is found from Oman and Arabia, Afghanistan, northern India and extends into China and northern Myanmar.
-The population in the Western Ghats and hills of southern India is placed in nilgiriensis while salimalii of the Eastern Ghats hills (Shevaroy, Chitteri, Seshachalam, Nallamalai) is sometimes subsumed into the nominate race.
+About eleven subspecies are well recognised; these include the nominate form (type locality Bengal, India), which is found from Oman and Arabia to Afghanistan, northern India, and extends into China and northern Myanmar.
+The population in the Western Ghats and hills of southern India is placed in the nilgiriensis group.
+In contrast salimalii of the Eastern Ghats hills (Shevaroy, Chitteri, Seshachalam, Nallamalai) is sometimes subsumed into the nominate race.
 The population of the plains of India, Laccadives and Sri Lanka are sometimes placed in egregius (= egregia) but is restricted by other works to the population in Sri Lanka.
 The populations in southern Myanmar, Thailand and Laos are placed in siamensis.
-The Nicobar Islands form is nicobaricus and is sometimes also used for the population on the Andaman Islands which are, however, a distinctive and unnamed population.
+The Nicobar Islands form the genus nicobaricus and are sometimes also used for the population on the Andaman Islands, which, however, is a distinctive and unnamed population.
 The populations from southern Thailand to western Cambodia are placed in williamsoni.
 Other Southeast Asian island forms include auriventer (=aureiventer), buxtoni, melanurus and unicus.

-Race occidentis (now often subsumed into the nominate race) of the Western Himalayas has the upper side dark green and the flanks are tinged in brown.
+The occidentis race (now often subsumed into the nominate race) of the Western Himalayas has the upper side dark green, and the flanks are tinged brown.
 The form salimalii has a shorter bill and is brighter yellow-green above.
 Some authors consider the nominate race to be restricted to Sikkim, Bhutan, Assam and Yunnan and consider the peninsular race as occidentis (or amabilis if the form from Kathiawar described by Koelz is considered valid).

 In Sri Lanka, race egregia is smaller and has a brighter back and throat than the endemic Sri Lanka white-eye, Zosterops ceylonensis found in the central hills.